 Some of the most common characteristics of low-self esteem are:

-All of these characteristics lead us to shying away from experiences that we may once have relished.
-An exaggerated negativity of thinking encourages any experiences we have had to be blown out of proportion, which stops us from trying again.
+All of these characteristics can lead us to shy away from experiences that we may once have relished.
+Exaggerated negativity of thinking encourages any experiences we have had to be blown out of proportion, which stops us from trying again.